-The race was slowed by nine caution flags totaling three hours, including a red flag that halted the event due to an accident involving the Porsche Turbo driven by Bill Adam.
-He was not injured.
+The race was slowed by nine caution flags totaling three hours, including a red flag that stopped the race for more than an hour.

 In the GTS-1 class, the No. 11 Oldsmobile Aurora driven by Jack Baldwin, George Robinson and Irv Hoerr had an eventful second hour before finally blowing rest of the class away.

 It was during that hour when the Aurora lost its hood in between Turns 16 and 17, bringing out a full-course caution while workers cleaned up.
 After the yellows subsided, the Aurora overtook the No. 01 Porsche 911 Turbo and never looked back.

 The Porsches got their revenge in the GTS-2 class, though, as the No. 56 Porsche 911 overtook the No. 61 Porsche in the ninth hour.